Meet the team

 Jeff Doyle is a Program Officer at Malaria No More, working on the organization's investments in Africa.
 His work primarily focuses on malaria diagnostics and treatment, in addition to supporting in-country staff.
 Prior to joining MNM, Jeff studied international development at the University of Virginia and worked with a number of health and education nonprofits focusing on health and education.

-As the Program Associate, Sarah supports Malaria No More’s interventions across Africa.
+As the Africa Programs and Research Manager for Malaria No More, Sarah oversees investments and quantitative/qualitative research within Africa, primarily Chad, Cameroon, Nigeria, and Kenya.
 Prior to joining MNM, Sarah served as a Peace Corps Volunteer in Rwanda for three years, working primarily on secondary education and girls’ empowerment.
 During her third year with the Peace Corps, she had the opportunity to work for the Nike Foundation and DFID’s Girl Hub Rwanda, focused primarily on post-2015 development research and advocacy.
-She received a BA in International Studies, with a concentration in international development, and French from Johns Hopkins University.
+She received BA’s in International Studies and French, with a concentration in international development, from Johns Hopkins University.